derekmiranda/ad-tech-notes/binary_imports.md

 # Questions

-- How are images added to ImageManager w/o explicit addToLoad calls in build.js?
-Is it in the injected ad-entry script?
 - How can I route distributed image/font imports to the Payload/Assets Plugin?
 - Where are the .image/font-imports' dependencies pulled and put into the Assets Plugin?
+- How are images added to ImageManager w/o explicit addToLoad calls in build.js?
+	- *PrepareCore loads FBA images*